grpc/grpc-community/contributors/core_contributors.md

 This is the authoritative listing of
 [Core Contributors](../contributor_ladder.md#core_contributor) within the gRPC project, sorted alphabetically by first name.
-In addition to all of the individuals listed here, all [Maintainers](maintainers.md) are considered Organization Members as well.
+In addition to all of the individuals listed here, all [Maintainers](maintainers.md) are considered Core Contributors as well.

 | Name | Github Handle | Area(s) of Expertise | Repo(s) | Employer |